open-telemetry/opentelemetry-specification/specification/README.md

 * It MUST satisfy all the "MUST", "MUST NOT", "REQUIRED", "SHALL", and "SHALL NOT" requirements defined in the [specification][].
-* It MUST NOT provide additional features or functionalities that are not covered by the [specification][], except for any of the following situations:
+* For an implementation of the API Specification (note that this restriction does not apply to an SDK implementation), it MUST NOT provide additional features or functionalities that are not covered by the [specification][], except for any of the following situations:
   * Such feature/functionality is very specific to a programming language, runtime or framework, and not expected to interfere or overlap with any feature that might (likely) be added to the cross-language specification in